clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 ~~~
 {: .output}

-Please note two inportant things.
+Please note two important things.
 First, our prompt changes from `login001` no `nodeXXXX`, where `XXXX` is some four-digit number.
 This is the number of the node that we got (in our case, 0193).
 The second one is the job ID, which is 631266.
 We can see the information about the compute node by using the `pbsnodes` command:

 ~~~
 pbsnodes node0193